ahmed-barakat333/LRI_MM_Pain/README.md

 This is a repo to reproduce results and figures from the manuscript "A ligand-receptor interactome of the bone tumor microenvironment in multiple myeloma bone pain".

 The data and code are organized into folders based on the analysis type.
-Folders have a common structure (.R filescript, a “data” folder, and a “results”  folder) so the ".R" file should read data files from the "data" folder and output analysis results in the "results" folder.
+Folders have a common structure (.R script, a `data` folder, and a `results`  folder) so the `.R` file should read data files from the `data` folder and output analysis results in the `results` folder.

 The contents of this repository include:
 ---------------------------------------